As at 11.59pm 6th December 2020

 Following are the minimum, standard requirements for hosting HRCAV competitions.

-- Review your CovidSafe plan to ensure it is in line with current requirements.
+- Review your CovidSafe plan and checklist to ensure it is in line with current requirements.

-- Social distancing of 1.5m between participants must be applied to all areas.
+- Social distancing of 1.5m between participants must be applied in all areas.

 - You must monitor the number of participants (riders, support persons, volunteers, spectators, officials) at all times to ensure compliance with your density quotient.